UditKmr7/India-fuel-price-analysis/README.md

 - Regression models (Linear Regression, Decision Tree, Random Forest) to predict petrol prices
 - Classification model to predict price-freeze periods using Logistic Regression, Decision Tree, and Random Forest
 - Evaluated using R², RMSE, accuracy, confusion matrices, and ROC curves

+# ⛽ India Fuel Price Analysis (EDA)
+* Performed Exploratory Data Analysis (EDA) on daily petrol and diesel prices across major Indian cities using Python.
+* Cleaned and transformed the dataset using Pandas, including date handling and feature engineering.
+* Analyzed fuel price trends over time and compared price variations across different cities and states.
+* Explored the impact of state VAT rates on fuel prices through correlation and comparative analysis.
+* Created insightful visualizations using Matplotlib and Seaborn to identify patterns, trends, and anomalies in fuel pricing.